- Exvivo Scanning

 - All existing protocols should have Autoscale checked (except for streamed scans that have the raw data saved).
 It's in the Special Tab.
 It will save your data with the selected FFT and a version that is autoscaled.

-- All existing protocols should be set to Low Gain mode in the Special tab.
+- All existing protocols for coils other than the 32 channel coils should be set to Low Gain mode in the Special tab.
 It does not matter if you set it to High Gain in the System/Transmitter Tab.
 The Low Gain box in the Special Tab overrides it.

 - Record COFmag in binder as well as COVmag.